-He did, however, want a diagnosis to find out exactly what was wrong.
+Cir did, however, want a diagnosis.
+He needed to find out exactly what was wrong.
 He needed to put an end to the mystery.
-His general practitioner referred him to an neurologist who suggested he do a spinal tap or an MRI.
-Cir wasn't going for the spinal tap, so an MRI was done.
+His general practitioner referred him to a neurologist who suggested he either get a spinal tap or an MRI done.
+Cir wasn't going for the spinal tap, so an MRI it was.

-His doctor didn't say what he was looking for.
+The doctor didn't say exactly what he was looking for.
 He took Cir's medical history and did some neurological tests.
-He never told Cir what he thought until he had the actual results from the MRI.
+He never told Cir what he suspected until he had the actual results from the MRI.

 Diagnosing multiple sclerosis, as I said earlier is more or less a process of elimination.
-Doctors rule out all the other possibilities and then MS is what's left.
+Doctors rule out all the other possibilities and then MS is the only thing left.

 When Cir went in for his appointment, the neurologist showed him the MRI.
-The white spots on his brain were the determining factor.
+The white spots, or lesions, throughout his brain were the determining factor.

 Cir was more relieved than anything.
 He wasn't surprised.
 He had more or less expected it.
 He called me after returning to work and told me he had MS. After work, he went to his kung fu class as usual.

 I didn't know very much about multiple sclerosis at the time.
 Just the little Cir had shared with me after his appointment with the ophthalmologist years before.
-He had done a little reading and knew a little about multiple sclerosis from his research about his symptoms.
+He had done a little reading and knew a little about multiple sclerosis from his research about the symptoms he'd been experiencing.

 I'm not sure how typical Cir's reaction was when just being diagnosed with MS. But he continued to do what he had always done.
-He worked, he played, and if he had an exacerbation or relapse as we later learned his episodes were; he dealt with them and went on.
+He worked, he played, and if he had an exacerbation or relapse, as we later learned his episodes were; he dealt with them and kept going.

-Diagnosing multiple sclerosis may be the last thing a doctor or neurologist wants to do to their patients.
-But living with MS is what you, as the person with MS, has to learn to do.
-It's not impossible to do.
-But at times, it can be very difficult.
+Diagnosing multiple sclerosis as the cause of their patients unwelcome symptoms, may be the last thing a doctor or neurologist wants to do.
+But living with MS is what you, as the person with MS, has to learn to do for the rest of your life.
+It's not impossible, but, it can be very difficult, especially in the beginning.

-Cir and I have lived through some very difficult days.
+Cir and I have lived through some very difficult days over the past several years.
 But for us, for me, leaving isn't an option.
 We grow closer with each difficulty.
 We are committed to be together no matter what happens.

 Your diagnosis may at first seem very frightening.
 Or you may be angry and wonder why it happened to you.
 Most of these feelings come from not knowing what MS is.
 Learn as much as you can about multiple sclerosis.

-Hopefully you have a loved one in your life who will offer support.
+Hopefully you have loved ones in your life who will offer support.
 Resist the urge to keep everything to yourself.
 Share what you know with your family and friends.
-At least you will find out who will be there when you need them.
+At the very least, you will find out who will stick around and be there when you need them most.